tcalmeida/weather-app/README.md

 ## Installation

-1. Create your API Key (see bellow)
+1. Create your API Key (see guide bellow)
 2. Clone repository
 3. Enter your API Key on `const apiKey = "INSERT YOUR API KEY HERE";` in public/script.js